 It depends on the type of work you do.
 Painting, tiling, flooring, cabinetry, dry wall replacement, and fixture replacements are most often considered cosmetic work and do not require a permit or a license.
 Please call the permit counter at 719-327-2883 to verify if a permit is required.

 A handyman that wishes to perform work beyond the listed cosmetic work can obtain a contractor E ( Maintenance & Remodeling) license.
 This license allows the contractor to install, repair or replace decks, patio covers, detached sheds, detached garages, detached workshops, basement finishes, and interior NONSTRUCTURAL remodels.

 How long does it take to get a license issued?

 The entire PPRBD licensing process takes approximately 6-8 weeks, depending on the date of submittal.
+Completion of required background check may take longer.
 You must have all the requirements met three weeks prior to the Licensing Committee date.
-The licensing Committee meets every 2nd Wednesday of the month.
-State of Colorado licenses are registrations (Electrical, Plumbing, Manufactured Building Installer) and are issued immediately when all requirements have been met.
+The Licensing Committee meets every 2nd Thursday of the month.
+State of Colorado licensees (Electrical, Plumbing, Manufactured Building Installer) immediately when all requirements have been met.
 You can find the applications on the Downloads, Forms & Handouts page.
 Click Here

 I have a license in another jurisdiction, do you reciprocate that license?